Pulkit-Dhingraa/analog-ecg-heart-rate-monitor/docs/component-selection.md

 **Verdict.** Best CMRR-per-cost-per-availability for a single-lead teaching build.
 Any of AD620 / INA128 / INA333 would work; the AD620 was the pragmatic pick.

-> **Note on terminology:** the AD620 *is* an instrumentation amplifier — a complete 3-op-amp IA on
-> one die.
-This project **used** that IC and set its gain with one resistor; it did **not** build
-> an IA from discrete op-amps.
-That distinction is worth stating cleanly in interviews.

----

-## Active filters on 741 op-amps

-**The job.** Two first-order active sections: a high-pass to strip the DC electrode offset, and a low-pass to attenuate EMG/EMI and mains.
-"Active" (op-amp buffered) rather than passive so each stage presents low output impedance to the next and the filter isn't loaded down.

-**Why the 741.** It is the default general-purpose op-amp — universally available, trivially understood, and at 0.048 Hz–50 Hz the 741's modest gain-bandwidth (~1 MHz) and slew rate are not remotely a limitation.
-For an audio-band-and-below filter, a premium op-amp buys nothing.

-**Alternatives / trade-offs.**
-- **TL072 / MCP6xxx (FET-input):** lower input bias current, so less DC error through the large 330 kΩ / 318 kΩ resistors.
-A reasonable upgrade if the small op-amp offset (±2 mV on the 741) ever mattered — here it didn't affect comparator switching.
-- **Higher-order filter (Sallen-Key, Bessel):** sharper roll-off, discussed below.

-**Limitation.** First order = gentle 20 dB/decade roll-off, so 50 Hz mains is only −3 dB down, not notched out.
-Accepted deliberately (next section).

 ---